zimolzak/active-learning/Readme.md

 Our objective is to design and build a system that allows clinical researchers using VA data to quickly and reliably adjudicate clinical concepts such as lab test results.
 We do so by taking advantage of the fact that adjudication is a binary classification task, and as such, it can be scaled up using machine learning techniques.
 In particular, we use active learning and interactive feature engineering to speed up adjudication.
-Our tools is interactive and UI focused - the expert labels examples, can also specify features, rules, synthetic examples.
+Our tools is interactive and user interface focused - the expert labels examples, can also specify features, rules, synthetic examples.

 Materials and Methods
 ========